githubityu/base_plugin/example/README.md

-# base_plugin_example
+# hello_example

-Demonstrates how to use the base_plugin plugin.
+Demonstrates how to use the hello plugin.

 ## Getting Started